Authorization and Approval

 10.4 The decision to close a centre will be reported to Council, or as appropriate the Board, for information only.

-11.1 The mandate of the Standing Subcommittee on Centres is:.
+11.1 The mandate of the Standing Subcommittee on Centres is:

-· To monitor adherence to the Policy
+• To monitor adherence to the Centres Policy

-· To oversee the disestablishment of centres
+• To oversee the establishment and disestablishment of centres

-· To maintain a list of active centres
+• To maintain a list of active centres

 11.2 Membership on this Subcommittee will be drawn from the Planning and Priorities, and Research, Scholarly and Artistic Work, Committees of Council, the Offices of the three Vice-Presidents, centre directors, and will be supported by the University Secretary's Office.
 The Subcommittee will report to Council through the Planning and Priorities Committee.